data-gymnasia/courses/content/numerical-computing/content.md

     pre(julia-executable)
       | using ForwardDiff
       |

     x-quill

 ---
 > id: solution-20

-*Solution*.
-The following is an implementation of gradient descent:
+*Solution.* The following is an implementation of gradient descent:

     pre(julia-executable)
       | using LinearAlgebra, ForwardDiff